 People attending CE may have increased to decreased muscle tone, balance and coordination problems, difficulties with speech, learning and hearing or visual problems.

-Over time it has become apparent that the routines basis of the CE programme is also very effective when applied to other conditions such as:
+Over time it has become apparent that the holistic nature and routines basis of the CE programme is also very effective when applied to other conditions such as:

 Global Developmental Delay